dlech/KeeAgent/doc/troubleshooting.rst

 **Problem:**

+    After upgrading my OS, my 1024-bit RSA key no longer works with KeeAgent in Client mode.

+**Solution:**

+    OpenSSH dropped support for RSA keys <= 1024-bit in v7.6 because they are no longer considered secure.
+This version of OpenSSH ships with Ubuntu 18.04 and macOS High Sierra.
+Create a new, larger key.

+**Problem:**

     Connecting to a server fails when too many keys are loaded in KeeAgent.
 For example, you might get an error message like this::